TsarSPb/hello-world/README.md

 git commit -a -m "Added info about stashing and deleting old branches.
 All set for the second PR" git push origin second-pr
 ```

+# GitHub Actions
+Added a sample action with a basic workflow